ayushsrivastava24/-WELCOME-TO-STUDENT-MANGEMENT-SYSTEM-/README.md

-# -WELCOME-TO-STUDENT-MANGEMENT-SYSTEM-
+# -STUDENT-MANGEMENT-SYSTEM (Python)
-this is my first repository
+This is my first repository.
+A simple command-line Student Management System built using Python.
+This project demonstrates the use of functions, loops, and lists to manage student records.